oparisblue/apriltag-renderer/README.md

 As such, it isn't really possible to write a library that really "generates" AprilTags on the fly (you can technically do this, as it was a script that came up with the original mappings, but it would be _very_ slow, since each AprilTag considers all the tags that came before, and requires those to be generated first --- one of their heuristics is that each tag shouldn't be too similar to the others).

 Instead, the best way to ship an AprilTag renderer is to precompute the pixel/cell layout for each tag ahead of time, and then to just render it in different ways.
 For this reason, this library is somewhat large, at ~1.8mb, as it has to include the binary data for all the code families.
-However, it is tree-shakable, so in your builds you will only include the binaries for the tag families that you use, and it is still better than some alternatives, which simply export pre-rendered PNGs / SVGs for each tag, whereas in this library the layout position for a single tag is represented as a single 64-bit binary int.
+However, **it is tree-shakable, so in your builds you will only include the binaries for the tag families that you use**, and it is still better than some alternatives, which simply export pre-rendered PNGs / SVGs for each tag, whereas in this library the layout position for a single tag is represented as a single 64-bit binary int.

 ## Credits